This post contains affiliate links, please review our Disclosure Policy.

 Like the End or Nah?

-I enjoyed the book, even with this being my second reading.
+I enjoyed Gone Girl, even on my second reading.
 I knew Nick was being set up by Amy.
 I knew Diary Amy was a fictitious character.
 But I was still siding with either Nick or Amy each time I read their side of the story.
 I guess my approval is easily malleable by good storytelling.

 The Final Grade